openiod/ILM/model/README.md

 ```

 ##Datarecord
 A Datarecord describes the fields contained in the model.
-A field is a representation of sensortype measurement.
+A field is a representation of sensortype measurement or metadata like time or location.